Lucifer and the Biscuit Hammer: Manga

-JManga began publishing the series digitally in North America in February 2012, and published five volumes before the company shut down in May 2013.
+JManga began publishing the series digitally in North America in February 2012.
+The company published the first five volumes before they shut down in May 2013.
 It was subsequently licensed by Seven Seas Entertainment in November 2013.
-Crunchyroll added the series to their online catalog in September 2014, and BookWalker added the series on 18 November 2015.

-The series has been collected into ten tankōbon volumes, which were published by Seven Seas in five two-in-one omnibus volumes.
+Crunchyroll added the series to their online catalog in September 2014, while BookWalker added it on 18 November 2015.
+Seven Seas published the series in five two-in-one omnibus volumes.

-Volume list
+A spinoff manga written by Ichiri Seto and supervised by Satoshi Mizukami, titled Sono Ato no Hero (その後のヒーロー), was serialized in the November 2022 issue of Young King OURs, which was released on 30 September 2022.
+It focuses on the character Mikazuki Shinonome.
+Shōnen Gahōsha published one volume digitally on 10 November 2022.